Areas of expertise

 Our total systems approach enhances safety and productivity whilst making significant through-life cost savings.
 By ensuring that interfaces and procedures are designed correctly right from the start, we can reduce errors and accidents, simplify operations, reduce training costs; lower staff turnover and reduce manning levels.

 Metrology is the theory and application of measurement and is a key operational function of any manufacturing or engineering organisation.
 Bad metrology will undermine business profitability and stifle its ability to improve.
 Good metrology is an added value activity increasing competitiveness and helping drive down production costs.
 We have assembled a team of metrology experts that have a successful track record in helping UK manufacturing improve its metrology process and application.
-Find out more about Metrology.

 Low impact buildings

 Creating a low-carbon built environment is one of the great global challenges and is an issue high on society’s agenda.
 At Coventry University we believe that successful carbon reduction and sustainable building strategies can only be delivered with a highly focused collaborative approach between the public and private sector.
-Find out more about the Centre for Low Impact Buildings.

 Humanitarian engineering and computing